husainhakim/OS_LABMANUAL2/README.md

 # OS_LABMANUAL2
-Write a shellscript program that prints shellscripting is fun on the screen
+<h3>1)Write a shellscript program that prints shellscripting is fun on the screen</h3>